 - Automatic Electronic Defibrillator (AED) Program.
 The Region IV office is responsible for managing the AED registration and renewal process as required by COMAR and the Annotated Code of Maryland.
-In the last 30 days, they have processed 29 program renewal requests, which in turn renewed 404 AEDs located at sites throughout the State of Maryland.
-They also processed six (6) new programs, which approved the placement of nine (9) new AEDs at sites

-- throughout the state.
-We also continue to answer a multitude of questions from organizations participating in the Maryland Public Automated Defibrillator Program. - Critical Care Coordination Center (C4).
+In the last 30 days, they have: - o processed 33 program renewal requests, - o renewed 428 AEDs located at sites throughout the state, - processed 5 new programs, - o approved the placement of 9 new AEDs at sites throughout the state, and - continue to answer a multitude of questions from organizations participating in the program. - Critical Care Coordination Center (C4).
 MIEMSS continues to utilize the C4 to help physicians identify available hospital critical care resources when patient transfers are necessary.
-Nearly 2,600 assists have been generated.
+Nearly 2,700 assists have been generated.
 C4 is staffed with two (2) critical care coordinators and a Central Intensivist Physician (CIP) 24/7.
 Any Maryland hospital seeking a critical care transfer can contact the C4.
 The C4 coordinator has a near-real time view of statewide hospital critical care bed capacity.
 The CIP then works with referring physicians to identify patients' anticipated critical care needs.
 The coordinator and CIP, working jointly with the sending and receiving facilities, match the patients with available critical care resources that can manage the patients' conditions.
 MIEMSS has expanded the C4 to include Pediatrics.
 "C4-Pediatrics" provides an EMS Coordinator and Central Advisor Pediatric Physician available 24/7 by phone.
 C4-Pediatrics provides consultation and facilitates the transfer of patients requiring a Pediatric Intensive Care Unit or Pediatric Acute Care Unit utilizing the intensive care bed surveillance system at MIEMSS.
 The phone number for C4 and C4-Peds is the same (410-706-7797), with option #1 connecting to the Adult ICU coordinator and physician team and option #2 connecting to the Pediatric coordinator and pediatric emergency care and critical care physician team. - Voluntary Ambulance Inspection Program (VAIP).
-The VAIP serves to formally recognize, and make readily apparent to the public, those emergency response vehicles in Maryland that are equipped to a standard of excellence as defined by the program's inspection guidelines.
+Nothing new to report.
+Meeting prep is ongoing for the next meeting, scheduled for March 22 at 10:00 a.m.